amunc/RADSSo/README.md

 - RHOASo, a python module to compute the optimal parameters for the models.
 It can be found at https://github.com/amunc/RHOASo

+Before using RADSSo for the first time, check that you are running python 2.7 version and that you have the required dependencies.
+You can use the command: pip install -r requirements.txt

 For complete information about how to use RADSSo please check the RADSSo_user_manual.